 Vaxjo, Sweden, is leading the world in the charge towards going completely carbon neutral - leading the way in the sustainability movement, in part, with the use of passive house construction for all buildings and residences.
-Vaxjo plans to become carbon-neutral, at least in part, by using passive building techniques (passivhaus, passive house, passive building) throughout the city.
+Vaxjo plans to become carbon-neutral, at least in part, by using passive building techniques (a.k.a. passive house, passivhaus) throughout the city.

 Buildings in Vaxjo must conform to strict efficiency standards.
 The construction processes, as well as the energy spent on maintenance of the building, maximize energy efficiency.
 All-timber construction, the use of the latest insulation technology, as well as individual smart metering of heat, water, and electricity; are some of the ways in which energy efficiency is prioritized in new construction in Vaxjo.
 Air-tight construction is combined with energy efficient windows (double-pane or triple-pane windows) to seal-in internal building temperatures and keep out external weather.